-(a) Attached and detached accessory dwelling units.
-Attached and detached ADUs shall incorporate the same or similar architectural features and building materials as the primary structure located on the property.
-Compatibility with the primary structure includes coordination of exterior building and roofing materials, roof slope, and other architectural features.

-(b) Interior accessory dwelling units.
+- (a) Attached and detached accessory dwelling units.
+The design of attached and detached accessory dwelling units shall be compatible or complementary in appearance with the primary structure located on the property, including coordination of exterior building materials and other architectural elements. - (b) Interior accessory dwelling units.
 Interior accessory dwelling units contained within the existing space of an attached garage shall include removal of garage doors which shall be replaced with architectural features the same as those of the primary dwelling unit, including the same wall cladding, window type and trim that remove any appearance that the structure was originally a garage.
 This wall shall contain at least one (1) window that is consistent in size and type with other existing windows on the same building façade.